todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 3. [Configure Docker to start on boot](https://docs.docker.com/engine/installation/linux/ubuntulinux/#configure-docker-to-start-on-boot) so you don't have to remember to start it every time.

-## .NET Core "Hello, world!" on Docker 1.12 RC
+## .NET Core "Hello, world!" on Docker

 Lets give .net core and Docker a go.
 First we'll get the latest dotnet docker image and run it.